7 Gentle Discipline Techniques for Toddlers

 Don’t negotiate during the meltdown.
 Logic doesn’t work when someone is flooded with emotion.
 Wait until the storm passes.

-Toddlers are obsessed with control.
+Toddlers want control because so much of their day is decided for them.
 They live in a world where everyone tells them what to do, wear, and eat.
-Power struggles happen when people feel powerless.
+Sometimes the power struggle is not really about the shirt, the shoes, or the snack.
+It is about wanting some control.
 Giving them choices lets them practice decision-making within safe limits.

 The keyword here is limited.
 You don’t ask, “What do you want to wear?”
 They might say “The swimsuit” in the middle of winter.
 Instead, you ask, “Do you want the red shirt or the blue shirt?”